Homepage

 The background page attempts to explain why I am interested in astronomy and provides a potted history of astronomy experience and publications.

-The equipment page more fully describes the equipment I have, its limitations and why I use it.
 The biggest downside to astronomy as a hobby is that it can be very expensive, especially if you haven't got the time, the skill or sometimes the equipment to make parts you need, you have to buy, beg or swap them ....

 Content

-News - February 2022
+News - February 2024

-• Adoption of Voyager as observatory control software, with CdC as the planetarium and Affinity for post-processing.
+Adoption of Voyager as observatory control software, with CdC as the planetarium and Affinity for post-processing.
 Voyager is a bit of a learning curve and step away from the all-in-one nature of Maxim which just got too expensive for my pockets.
 (Which may yet be reconsidered...).
 Voyager is exposing my power and setup issues and running everything through the night is really killing the batteries.

-• Adoption of ASCOM ALPACA as base standard for all drivers to integrate the dome to a complete automated system.
+Adoption of ASCOM ALPACA as base standard for all drivers to integrate the dome to a complete automated system.
 Pages are coming as they are written.
 Code is normally loaded to Skybadger github repository and is all based on ESP8266-01/-12 devices for Wifi and provide ASCOM platfrom integration usign the ALPACA remote client api which means they all appear as native ASCOM drivers, wherever they are.
 I have written code ( using Arduino IDE), built hardware, tested and integrated devices for :

 Driver Coded HW Built Tested Integrated In Use Link